Approximately 67% of businesses don’t have a strategy in place to prevent or win back churning customers. Are you one of them?

 That means if your average customer value is $100, you could be generating up to $900 more in revenue by refining your customer service.

-I’ll give you a real life example.
+I’ll give you a real-life example.

-I remember a few years ago, I use to own a fashion e-commerce business.
+I remember a few years ago, I used to own a fashion e-commerce business.
 Everything was going great.
 One day, a very nice lady from France ordered a jacket from me.
 Being a bit too hasty, I shipped out the incorrect one.

-She let me know and I really wanted to make up for it.
+She let me know, and I really wanted to make up for it.
 So, what do you think I did?
 Refund her like most people would and leave it at that?

-I told her to keep the jacket, that I would ship her the correct one, and I would throw in a free pair of shoes.
+I told her to keep the jacket, that I would ship her the correct one, and that I would throw in a free pair of shoes.

 She was above and beyond excited and grateful.
-That customer ended up purchasing many more times from me, so that loss I took resulted in a loyal customer and much more revenue.
+That customer ended up purchasing many more times from me so that loss I took resulted in a loyal customer and much more revenue.

 As well, make sure that emails and phone calls don’t go unanswered.
 Responding too slowly can make customers impatient and not feel important.

 If you have their name, use it in your interaction to make it more personable.
 It’s been proven that people will like you more when you use their name in conversation.